 We identified opportunities and co-designed service concepts and changes to build a better service together.

 Together with OCG we worked to demystify the WWCC, and address the misconception and fear that the evaluation process might mean ending up in jail or lead to having children taken away from family groups.

 Throughout the project’s four phases, we followed cultural protocols to ensure respectful relationships, such as asking for elder approval to come on-country and to do the project.
-We worked shoulder-to-shoulder with the Indigenous liaison in our project team.
+We worked shoulder-to-shoulder with the First Nations liaison in our project team.
 It was essential to develop cultural guidelines for our methods of engagement and to meet people in their place.

 Head of Design, Today